Bryan Rust Game Preview: Penguins vs. Lightning

 Rust Season Stats Insights

-- Rust has a point in 12 games this year (out of 18), including multiple points three times.
+- Rust has a point in 14 of 21 games this year, with multiple points in four of them.

-- Rust has posted an assist in a game five times this year in 18 games played, including multiple assists once.
+- Rust has had an assist in a game seven times this year over 21 games played, with multiple assists in two games.

-- The implied probability that Rust hits the over on his points over/under is 56.1%, based on the odds.
+- Rust's odds on his points prop carry an implied probability of 58.2% that he hits the over.

-- There is a 35.7% chance of Rust having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Rust going over his assist prop bet, based on the odds, is 35.7%.

 Sign up for Underdog fantasy today.